 How can a villain be so beloved and yet so hated?

 Okay, maybe “hated” is too strong a word – the perception, especially among the public, is that the Riddler is too pathetic to even be properly hated.
 Even critics whose views I usually respect sadly dip into this, to say nothing of people who actually work in comics.
-People ranging from Denny O’Neil, legendary creator credited with returning Batman to his darker roots during the 1970s:
+People ranging from Denny O’Neil, the trailblazer credited with returning Batman to his darker roots during the 1970s:

 To Neil freaking Gaiman, whose “When is a Door” gently but firmly told Eddie that he was a relic of the past – a past worth cherishing, yes, but not one with any place in today’s vicious world.